w3c/trace-context/spec/21-http_response_header_format.md

 In this example, a caller (the load balancer) in a trace with ID `4bf92f3577b34da6a3ce929d0e0e4736` wishes to defer a sampling decision to its callee.
 When the callee completes the request, it returns the internal sampling decision to the caller.

-**Note**: In this case, both the `parent-id` and `trace-id` were omitted from the response.
-Because the trace was not restarted and only a sampling decision was requested by the caller, the `parent-id` and `trace-id` were not changed.
+**Note**: In this case, both the `proposed-parent-id` and `trace-id` were omitted from the response.
+Because the trace was not restarted and only a sampling decision was requested by the caller, the `proposed-parent-id` and `trace-id` were not changed.

 ### Web Browser
 When a web browser that does not natively support trace context loads a web page, the initial page load will not contain any trace context headers.
 In this instance, the server MAY return a `traceresponse` field for use by a tracing tool that runs as a script in the browser.